About the Certificate

 HIPR 6210, Survey, Significance, and Recognition (3 credits)

 These remaining 12 credit hours should be distributed so that at least 3 hours are from each of the two participating colleges, CLAS and CAP, and hence, no more than 9 hours from the other.
-Be sure to consult your preservation advisor (Profs.
-Koziol or Noel) on your course selection.
+Be sure to consult with graduate advisor Ryan D. Crewe on your course selection.

 Both the History Department and CAP encourage students to make an internship a part of their program.
 For history students, that is HIST 5939.
 Graduate students in the History Department can count courses for both their major or minor fields and the requirements for the certificate towards their Master of Arts in Historic Preservation.

 Admission to the Certificate Requirements:

 - Applicant must have a Bachelor of Arts or a Bachelor of Science

 - Applicant must provide a transcript, statement of purpose, and two letters of recommendation (preferably from academic references)